 In its favor, the Motorola Edge Plus is at least $400 cheaper than the S20 Ultra.
 Unfortunately, due to an exclusivity deal, it’s currently available only from Verizon.

-At the same time, the Motorola Edge Plus is a super phone with an attractive design, a tireless battery, a powerful camera, and rock-solid specs.
+The Motorola Edge Plus is a superphone, thanks to its rock-solid specs, powerful camera, tireless battery, and attractive design.
 Priced at “only” $1,000, it’s a better buy overall.

 - The best Samsung Galaxy S20 FE cases and covers

 - The best accessories for the Samsung Galaxy S20